IbLahlou/IbLahlou.github.io/_tabs/certificate.md

 **Completed:** 2022
 [View Certificate on LinkedIn](https://www.linkedin.com/in/ibrahim-lahlou-ild01/)

-Full-stack development with React frontend and Laravel API backend, applicable to ML model serving interfaces.
+Full‑stack development with React frontend and Laravel API backend for dashboards and admin tools around ML services.

 ---